-Diets Which Contain Healthy Foods
+Diets With Healthy Foods

 I’m not going to go into the specifics of which type of food you should be consuming because that list would be incredibly long.

-These diets also have the advantage in that they usually recommend that you avoid the list of negative foods we've already discussed.
+These diets also have the advantage that they usually recommend that you avoid the list of negative foods we’ve already discussed.